BLCM/bl3mods/Apocalyptech/loot_changes/better_loot/README.md

 * Sets the rarity weights to be improved, globally
 * Increases Eridium drop rates and quantities.
 * Guarantees specific legendary drops from nearly all the bosses which have unique drops.
-This has been updated through DLC3 (Bounty of Blood), and updated with the drop changes as recently as the 2020-08-20 patch.
+This has been updated through DLC4 (Psycho Krieg), and updated with the drop changes as recently as the 2020-08-20 patch.
 * Unlocks Mayhem 4/Mayhem 6 drops for the named enemies as well.
 Not sure if this unlocks world Mayhem 4 drops or not, but you can use my Expanded Legendary Pools